IHE/ITI.Finance/input/pagecontent/volume-1.md

-The Finance and Insurance Service (FAIS) Profile stores, categorizes, and facilitates the administration of centralized claims and finance related data to care provision to patients within the HIE.
+The Finance and Insurance Service (FAIS) Profile stores, categorizes, and facilitates the administration of centralized claims and finance related data to care provision to patients.
 The service receives claims/financial data from Point of Service applications (including financing applications acting as a point of service interface outside of other PoS systems) and curates the management of them.

 This profile is initially focused on a greenfield implementation in emerging markets.
 This isn't to say it can't be applied in other areas, but this is the initial scope.

-This collection of workflows allows an external system with access to the HIE to save and retrieve Finance and Insurance Information.
-The workflows are designed to support the following types of data exchanges with systems that have access to the HIE.
+This collection of workflows allows an external system to save and retrieve Finance and Insurance Information.
+The workflows are designed to support the following types of data exchanges with systems.

 1. A point-of-care system can enroll a beneficiary
 1. A point-of-care system can search for a beneficiary in the Finance and Insurance Services system